xuebaiios/BdryReach/README.md

     options.set_usekrylovError(1);
     options.set_max_error(DBL_MAX*Eigen::MatrixXd::Ones(2,1));
 ```
-### 2.2.4 Invoking Boundary-Based Reachable Set Outer-approximation Computation Method
+### 2.2.4 Invoking Outer-approximation Computation Method Based on Boundary Analysis
 **This step invokes our boundary-based method for computing outer-approximation of reachable sets.
 Please refer to Section 2.1.1 for the meanings of various parameters.**
 ```cpp
 vector<ReachableSet<double>> BdReachset = OverApprox::BdReach(mysys, options, R0_);
 ```
-### 2.2.5 The plotting of results.
+### 2.2.5 The plotting of results
-For plotting the graphical results, we utilized the lightweight plotting library **Matplotlib for C++**."
+For plotting the graphical results, we utilize the lightweight plotting library **Matplotlib for C++**."
 For specific usage instructions,[please refer to Matplotlib for C++ Documentation.](https://matplotlib-cpp.readthedocs.io/en/latest/index.html)
 ```cpp
 plt::figure_size(1200, 780);
 for(int i = 0; i < BdReachset.size(); i++){